 You may have heard of the “Mozart effect”, the idea that listening to music by classical composer Wolfgang Amadeus Mozart can make babies and children smarter (the notion was so prevalent in the 1990s that in 1998 the Governor of the state of Georgia allocated over $100,000 in the state budget to send newborn babies home with a Mozart CD or cassette tape), but this has never been proven.

-If you choose to listen to classical music to help you focus, we recommend opting for something gentler and calming, such as Anything by Einaudi, rather than more dramatic pieces like Beethoven’s Fifth Symphony, as these can be more distracting due to their intensity.
+If you choose to listen to classical music to help you focus, we recommend opting for something gentler and calming rather than more dramatic pieces like Beethoven’s Fifth Symphony, as these can be more distracting due to their intensity.

 Electronic lo-fi music

-There’s a reason you’ll come across thousands of multi-hour lo-fi electronic music mixes on platforms like Spotify and YouTube.
+There’s a reason you’ll come across thousands of multi-hour lo-fi electronic music playlists on platforms like Spotify and YouTube.